 Millennials (Born 1981-2000)

-Often called digital natives, this group can't imagine a world that is not 24/7 connected through a mobile "smart" device.
-Collaborative, team oriented and very focused on work-life balance this generation is changing the game.
-No surprise that they are online ALOT (25 Hours a week according to one study) and are especially influenced by peer reviews and opinions.
-They do their research online and and use content-centric media (like blogs or social media) to get their information with a keen focus on what others are saying!
+Often called digital natives, this group can't imagine a world that is not 24/7 connected through a mobile device.
+Collaborative, team oriented, and very focused on work-life balance, this generation is changing the game.
+No surprise that they are online A LOT (25 hours a week) and are especially influenced by peer reviews and opinions.
+They do their research online and and use content-centric media (like blogs or social media) to get their information with a keen focus on what others are saying.